Our history and archives

 Dunant and five of his peers then set up the International Committee for Relief to the Wounded in 1863.
 This later became the International Committee of the Red Cross (ICRC)—our partner to this day in the International Red Cross and Red Crescent Movement.

-You can also contact the IFRC Archives team directly to request access to public documents dating back to 1919:
+You can also contact the IFRC Archives team directly to request access to public documents dating back to 1919 via email: firstname.lastname@example.org

-Some National Red Cross and Red Crescent Societies maintain archives documenting their activities.
-For further information on the archives of a specific National Society, please contact them directly.
+Some Red Cross and Red Crescent Societies maintain archives documenting their activities.
+For further information on the archives of a specific National Society, please contact them directly or check out the list below of National Society archive websites.

-You can find historical archives for the International Committee of the Red Cross (ICRC) on the ICRC website.
+You can find historical archives of prisoners of war and civilian victims of war on the International Committee of the Red Cross (ICRC) website.